tildearrow/furnace/doc/2-interface/settings.md

 - **Font renderer**: this allows you to select which font renderer library to use. there are two choices:
   - **stb_truetype**: the original font renderer used in Furnace 0.6 and before.
-  - **FreeType**: this font renderer has support for more font formats and provides more settings. introduced in Furnace 0.6.1.
+  - **FreeType**: this font renderer has support for more font formats and provides more settings.
 - **Main font**: font for the user interface.
 - **Header font**: font for section headers.
 - **Pattern font** font for the pattern view, the order list, and related.